Right to Acquire

 - The discount available is between £9,000 and £16,000.
 The amount of discount you qualify for depends on the borough in which you live

-If you'd like to find out more about eligibility for the Right to Acquire scheme you can visit the Government's website.
+To find out more about eligibility for the Right to Acquire scheme, visit the Government's website.

 If after reading through the eligibility criteria you feel that you qualify, you can request an application pack by getting in touch with our customer service centre or by calling 0300 456 9996.

 Some basic checks will be made before we send the application pack, but all final decisions will be made after a full application has been made.

 The Right to Acquire has strict time-scales that must be met by all parties.
 These include:

 Once we have received your application, we must respond to you within four weeks or eight weeks if you have a previous tenancy with a different landlord.